underdog-tech/pinwheel-android-sdk/README.md

 ## Example

 An example project is provided in the app directory.
-Add your API secret to `gradle.properties` file.
-In your app, you should fetch the Link token from your server, and you should never include your API secret in your app.
+Add your API secret to `gradle.properties`.
+This is done purely for ease of testing the sample app.
+In your production app, you should fetch the Link token from your server, and you should never include your API secret in your app.

 ## Author